Kiord/SpaceBrowser/README.md

 ### Visualization and scanning

 - Size-proportional treemap for files and folders
+- Startup selector for drives, volumes, and folders
 - Optional free-space node for scanned volumes
 - Configurable small-file aggregation threshold
-- Live scan progress, time estimate, and cancellation
+- Live elapsed time and file/folder counts with scan cancellation
 - Terminal report for skipped paths and filesystem or metadata errors
 - Exclusions for paths, hidden files, symlinks, and network filesystems